-- Some departments, such as Defra, which are responsible for a sizeable proportion of the Government’s Brexit work, have rapidly increased their capacity to meet the challenge, recruiting 1300 members of staff in 2017 to 18 to work on exit.
-Border Force is recruiting 600 frontline officers to provide resilience and readiness ahead of Brexit and is separately recruiting up to a further 1000 staff to ensure flexibility for all scenarios and sufficient resources for existing operations.
+- ensured there are over 7000 civil servants currently working on exit, and Treasury has approved funding for around 9000 more – including nearly 6500 operational staff, allowing us to accelerate our preparations as necessary.
+Some departments, such as Defra, are responsible for a sizeable proportion of government’s exit work and have rapidly increased their capacity to meet the challenge, recruiting 1300 members of staff in 2017 to 18 to work on exit.
+Border Force is recruiting 300 frontline officers to provide resilience and readiness ahead of Brexit and is separately recruiting up to a further 1000 staff to ensure flexibility for all scenarios and sufficient resources for existing operations

-- Confirmed that existing organisations will grow and take on new responsibilities.
-For instance, the Competition and Markets Authority will take on an additional role as the UK’s state aid regulator and the Information Commissioner’s Office will support businesses on new data sharing arrangements.
+- confirmed that existing organisations will grow and take on new responsibilities.
+For instance, the Competition and Markets Authority will take on an additional role as the UK state aid regulator and the Information Commissioner’s Office will support businesses on new data sharing arrangements

-- Signed international safeguards agreements with the International Atomic Energy Agency, as well as bilateral Nuclear Co-operation Agreements, and Air Services Agreements.
-We will continue to work with third countries and international partners to seek continuity of the effects of international agreements which the Government participates in as a result of, or relevant to, its membership of the EU
+- signed international safeguards agreements with the International Atomic Energy Agency, as well as bilateral Nuclear Co-operation Agreements with the US and Australia.
+We will continue to work with third countries and international partners to seek continuity of the effects of international agreements which the government participates in as a result of, or relevant to, its membership of the EU

-- Set out our approach to bringing EU financial services legislation into domestic law in time for exit on exit day.
+- set out our approach to bringing EU financial services legislation into domestic law in time for a March 2019 exit

-- Guaranteed certain EU-funded projects in a no deal scenario, including the full 2014-20 Multiannual Financial Framework allocation for structural and investment funds; the payment of awards where UK organisations successfully bid directly to the European Commission on a competitive basis until the end of 2020; any Rural Development Programme projects contracted before the end of 2020 for their full lifetime.
+- guaranteed certain EU-funded projects in a ‘no deal’ scenario, including the full 2014-20 Multiannual Financial Framework allocation for structural and investment funds; the payment of awards where UK organisations successfully bid directly to the European Commission on a competitive basis until the end of 2020; the current level of agricultural funding under CAP Pillar 1 until 2022

 The UK approach – prioritising stability

-At the heart of the Government’s approach to preparing for a no deal scenario is a commitment to prioritise stability for citizens, consumers and businesses, to ensure the smooth operation of business, infrastructure and public services and to minimise any disruption to the economy.
+At the heart of government’s approach to preparing for a ‘no deal’ scenario is a commitment to prioritise stability for citizens, consumers and business, to ensure the smooth operations of business, infrastructure and public services and to minimise any disruption to the economy.
 We have plans in place to do this.

-In some technical notices we have published, we demonstrate where the Government would act unilaterally to provide continuity for a temporary period in a no deal scenario to protect and minimise disruption for UK citizens and businesses, irrespective of whether the EU reciprocates.
-The extent of such continuity will vary by area as detailed in specific technical notices, with change happening in different areas over time.
+In some technical notices being published today, we demonstrate where the government would act unilaterally to provide continuity for a temporary period in a ‘no deal’ scenario to protect and minimise disruption for UK citizens and businesses, irrespective of whether the EU reciprocates.
+The extent of such continuity will vary by area as detailed in specific technical notices with change happening in different areas over time.
 Crucially, however, such changes will be applied where and when it is best for the UK.

-That is why the technical notice on human medicines we published confirms that the Government will continue to recognise batch testing, Qualified Person (QP) certification and release of human medicines that has been carried out in the EU until the Government considers further change necessary, avoiding the need for these medicines to be re-tested in the UK.
-We will also continue to apply highly automated, risk-based and intelligence targeted customs controls when the UK leaves the EU.
+That is why the technical notice on human medicines published today confirms that the government will continue to recognise batch testing, Qualified Person (QP) certification and release of human medicines that has been carried out in the EU until the government considers further change necessary, avoiding the need for these medicines to be re-tested in the UK.
+We will also continue to apply highly automated, risk based and intelligence targeted customs controls when the UK leaves the EU.
 As they do today, HMRC will work closely with industry to ensure its interventions are conducted in a way which minimises delays and additional burdens for legitimate trade, while robustly ensuring compliance.

-Our continuity approach does not mean that everything will stay the same, but the priority is maximising stability at the point of departure through the Government’s action.
+The approach of continuity does not mean that everything will stay the same, but the priority is maximising stability at the point of departure through the government’s action.

-There are areas where it would be necessary or beneficial to make further changes domestically to improve outcomes in a no deal scenario.
-Two of the technical notices released give examples of this.
-In addition to the guarantees around funding that have already been made, the Government can today announce that UK aid organisations will be able to continue bidding for funding from the core budget of the European Civil Protection and Humanitarian Aid Mechanism (ECHO) because the UK will provide financial assurance for any agreements signed before March 2019 in the event of no deal in order for UK NGOs to meet eligibility criteria.
+There are areas where it would be necessary or beneficial to make further changes domestically to improve outcomes in a ‘no deal’ scenario.
+Two of the technical notices being released today give examples of this.
+In addition to the guarantees around funding that have already been made, the government can today announce that UK aid organisations will be able to continue bidding for funding from the core budget of the European Civil Protection and Humanitarian Aid Mechanism (ECHO) because the UK will provide financial assurance for any agreements signed before March 2019 in the event of ‘no deal’ in order for UK NGOs to meet eligibility criteria.
 We are also setting out the arrangements that will be put in place to ensure the UK meets its international nuclear safeguards and non-proliferation obligations once Euratom safeguards no longer apply, with the Office for Nuclear Regulation (ONR) delivering a domestic nuclear safeguards regime.

-We are clear that in a no deal scenario we must respect our unique relationship with Ireland, with whom we share a land border and we are co-signatories of the Belfast Agreement.
-The UK Government has consistently placed upholding the Belfast Agreement and its successors at the heart of our approach.
+We are clear that in a ‘no deal’ scenario we must respect our unique relationship with Ireland, with whom we share a land border and who are co-signatories of the Belfast Agreement.
+The UK government has consistently placed upholding the Belfast Agreement and its successors at the heart of our approach.
 It enshrines the consent principle on which Northern Ireland’s constitutional status rests.
 We recognise the basis it has provided for the deep economic and social cooperation on the island of Ireland.
 This includes North-South cooperation between Northern Ireland and Ireland, which we are committed to protecting in line with the letter and spirit of Strand two of the Agreement.

-The Irish government has indicated it would need to discuss arrangements in the event of no deal with the European Commission and EU Member States.
+The Irish government have indicated they would need to discuss arrangements in the event of ‘no deal’ with the European Commission and EU Member States.
 The UK stands ready in this scenario to engage constructively to meet our commitments and act in the best interests of the people of Northern Ireland, recognising the very significant challenges that the lack of a UK-EU legal agreement would pose in this unique and highly sensitive context.

 The EU approach

-The UK government is committed to take unilateral steps to minimise disruption and prioritise stability in a no deal scenario.
+The UK government is committing to take unilateral steps to minimise disruption and prioritise stability in a ‘no deal’ scenario.

-We welcome the Commission’s publications on preparing for withdrawal, which state that preparations at all levels and for all scenarios should be stepped up.
+We welcome the Commission’s most recent publication on preparing for withdrawal, which states that preparations at all levels and for all scenarios should be stepped up.